Dutchess Day School

 How does Dutchess Day School spend its money?

 Dutchess Day School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Dutchess Day School tax-deductible?